 - O ball – this toy is fantastic for grasping!

-- Teething toys – ones that are easy fo
+- Teething toys – ones that are easy for babies to grasp.

-Small Motor Development at 3-6 Months of Age
+Small Motor Activities for 3-6 Months of Age

 Over the next few months, the palmar reflex will gradually go away, and their hand/arm movements will become more intentional.
 They will go through so many small fine motor developments during the next few months.